penninesoaringclub/newsletter/content/posts/2024-05/index.md

 Witnessing a pilot preparing to launch, only a few meters upwind of everybody's equipment in strong conditions raised concern.
 A discussion took place, how the pilot would hop-scotch through lines, wings, harnesses plus kicking helmets.
 Only for this to happen immediately.

 A prompt short dragging followed.
-Control of the paraglider was regained, with dusting off slight embarrassment, onlookers quickly prompted the pilot to reposition in a more suitable area.
+Control of the paraglider was regained, with dusting off and slight embarrassment, onlookers quickly prompted the pilot to reposition in a more suitable area.

 ![](busy.jpg)